Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 - **Use passkeys as part of a multi-factor authentication strategy** Incorporating passkeys alongside other authentication factors strengthens security.
 - **Support multiple authenticator types** Ensure compatibility with platform authenticators (passkeys stored on user devices), cross-platform authenticators (passkeys on external security keys or smart cards), and digital wallets.
 This provides flexibility across devices and services, allowing users to authenticate securely from various platforms.
-- **Comply with FIDO2/WebAuthn and FIPS standards** Ensure external security keys and smart cards are compliant with FIDO2/WebAuthn and FIPS 140-2 or FIPS 140-3 validated cryptographic standards for secure passkey storage.
+- **Comply with FIDO2/WebAuthn and FIPS standards** Ensure external security keys and smart cards comply with FIDO2/WebAuthn and FIPS 140-2 or FIPS 140-3 validated cryptographic standards for secure passkey storage.
-- **Implement essential security checks** Ensure the use of user presence verification, user authentication (e.g., biometrics), and the cryptographic challenge-response model to verify the legitimacy of authentication requests.
+- **Implement essential security checks** Ensure the legitimacy of authentication requests is verified using user presence verification, user authentication (e.g., biometrics), and the cryptographic challenge-response model.
 - **Configure risk-based authentication** For high-risk scenarios such as logging in from a new device, location, or network, enforce additional verification measures without compromising user convenience.
 - **Promote usability and user education** Focus on ease of use and educate users on the benefits and security of passkeys (FIDO2).
 Provide clear guidance on how to use and recover passkeys.
 - **Provide backup and recovery options** Offer mechanisms for users to recover access if they lose their passkeys (FIDO2), such as using backup devices or reissuing new passkeys.